H. J. C. Turner

-Henry John Cecil Turner was a rugby union international who represented England in 1871 in the first international match.
+Henry John Cecil Turner was a rugby union international who represented England in 1871 in the first international match, held against Scotland.

 Early life

-H.J.C.
-Turner was born in Wartling, Sussex in 1850, and was christened on 3 March 1850 in the parish church.
+H. J. C. Turner was born in Wartling, Sussex in 1850, and was christened on 3 March 1850 in the parish church.
 He was the younger son of John Turner (1817 to 1858) and Louisa Kemp (born 1824).
 His father was the Curate of Wartling at the time, a graduate of Balliol College, Oxford University (B.A.
 1838, M.A.
 1844), he became the Rector of Tiffield in 1853 and died in 1858.
 Henry had at least two brothers, Edmund Malcolm Turner (born 1847) and Cyril James (born 1852), and two sisters, Ellen (born c.1849) and Alice Mary (1854–1945).
-His brother was educated at Marlborough College but Henry was educated at St Nicholas College, Lancing (Lancing College) Having entered Lancing in 1861 and left in 1867, he would have been a contemporary at Lancing with Reginald Birkett who later played alongside him in the England rugby squad.
+His brother was educated at Marlborough College but Henry was educated at St Nicholas College, Lancing (Lancing College) Having entered Lancing in 1861 and left in 1867, he would have been a contemporary of Reginald Birkett who later played alongside him in the England rugby squad.
 His brother, Cyril James, also went to Lancing and eventually became a member of Lloyd's of London.